-Simulation is used to optimize products in relation to material selection, material consumption, weight (topology optimization) and for strength calculations of both individual parts or complete constructions.
+Simulation is used to optimise products in relation to material selection, material consumption, weight (topology optimisation) and for strength calculations of both individual parts and complete constructions.

-Furthermore, the emission of the natural frequencies and associated vibration situations can contribute to creating safety and optimum functionality in mechanical systems.
+Furthermore, the deduction of the natural frequencies and associated vibration situations may contribute to creating safety and optimum functionality in mechanical systems.

-Thermal simulations can optimize energy solutions by, for example, knowing the solution’s internal and external utilization of the heat flow
+Thermal simulations may optimise energy solutions by, for example, knowing the solution’s internal and external utilisation of the heat flow

 Typical we use simulation programs such as:

 We have access to ANSYS, SOLIDWORKS Simulation Professional, and Pro/MECHANICA for carrying out the simulations.
-ANSYS is out favorite tool, and we switch between APDL scripts and the Workbench method depending on the nature of the project.
+ANSYS is our favourite tool, and we switch between APDL scripts and the Workbench method depending on the nature of the project.

 What do you get?